shishenyxx/PASM/Snakemake_pipeline/README.md

 ----------------------------

 ## Output:
-These are headers of the output table.
-The output table has the same number of entries as the sum of each of the files from "vcf_path".
+### Below are headers of the output table.
+The output table has the same number of entries as the sum of each of the files from "vcf_path"
 #### ID
 The name of the "tumor" bam tag where the information of this line is calculated from.
 #### CHROM